Degree Fields

 Licensing and Certification

-In 2007, 32 States required radiation therapists to be licensed by a State accrediting board.
-Licensing requirements vary by State, but many States require applicants to pass the ARRT certification examination.
+Most states required radiation therapists to be licensed by a state accrediting board.
+Licensing requirements vary by state, but many states require applicants to pass the ARRT certification examination.
 Further information is available from individual State licensing offices.

 ARRT certification is valid for 1 year, after which therapists must renew their certification.
 Requirements for renewal include abiding by the ARRT ethical standards, paying annual dues, and satisfying continuing education requirements.
 Continuing education requirements must be met every 2 years and include either the completion of 24 credits of radiation therapy-related courses or the attainment of ARRT certification in a discipline other than radiation therapy.
 Certification renewal, however, may not be required by all States or employers that require initial certification.